ifaddr/ifaddr/doc/index.rst

 IP addresses of the computer.
 It is tested on **Linux**, **OS X**, and **Windows**.

+This library is open source and released under the MIT License.

 You can install it with `pip install ifaddr`.
 It doesn't need to compile anything, so there shouldn't be any surprises.
 Even on Windows.